Le5tes/robot-reinforcement-learning/documentation/antGymEnvironmentSetupGuide_Linghao.md

 Python version is 3.7.13.
 Python 3.10 is not recommended for some compatible issues encountered.

 ## Procedure
 It is recommended to create a virtual environment, and do all actions in that environment.

+***PLEASE NOTE: the version of Gym used by gym-jiminy (for ANYmal, i.e. 0.23.1) is incompatible with Mujoco (for ANT-v4, i.e. 0.25.1), setting two separate virtual environment is essential!***

 1. Download your system version of Mujoco 150 (**NOT 200**) engine from http://www.roboti.us/download.html, unzip, put folder **mjpro150** in
 **/home/{youraccount}/.mujoco/**